fabio-sassi/zm/MANUAL.md

 ### Free tasks:

-A task can be free only if it have just receive a *close*.
+A task can be free only if it has just receive a *close*.
 The commands to free a task are:

 	/* free a ptask */